Beautiful Movies Set in Provence, France

 Love Actually (2003)

 Box Office smash ‘Love Actually’ is a festive-themed romantic comedy set primarily in London, UK and directed by Richard Curtis.
-It was mostly filmed in and around the iconic landmarks of the English capital and showcases the complex lives of several characters played by big-name actors such as Hugh Grant, Liam Neeson, Colin Firth, Alan Rickman, Emma Thompson, Keira Knightly and Laura Linney.
+It was mostly filmed in and around the iconic landmarks of the English capital and showcases the complex lives of several characters played by big-name actors such as Hugh Grant, Liam Neeson, Colin Firth, Alan Rickman, Emma Thompson, Keira Knightley and Laura Linney.

 In the movie, Colin Firth’s character, a writer called Jamie, finds his girlfriend in bed with his brother, and subsequently, he flees to the South of France to write.
 While staying at a house in the Var, he meets a Portuguese woman named Aurelia.
-Many scenes were also filmed in and around Marseille, including the proposal scene which is supposedly taking place in Portugal but is actually also filmed in the French city.
+Many scenes were also filmed in and around Marseille, including the proposal scene, which is supposedly taking place in Portugal but is actually filmed in the French city.

 Fans of ‘Love Actually’ who are visiting can pop into Bar de la Marine on Quai de Rive Neuve and relive the moment whilst on holiday in Provence.
 The bar boasts a typical 1930s setting, delicious food and views of the Old Port.